AdobeDocs/commerce-frontend-core/src/pages/ui-components/columns-editor-record.md

 ---
-group: ui-components-guide
-title: ColumnsEditorRecord component
+title: ColumnsEditorRecord component | Commerce Frontend Development
+decsription:
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---

+# ColumnsEditorRecord component

 The ColumnsEditorRecord [UI component](https://glossary.magento.com/ui-component) is a container of record fields.
 The ColumnsEditorRecord should be used as a child of the [ColumnsEditor](columns-editor.html) component.